TrMen/pause/README.md

 Pause is an early-stage, experimental, programming language.
 Its main idea is to allow interactive bug-solving while running the program.
 For this, when an assertion failure is hit, the program will not abort, but instead pause execution and drop the user into a repl where they can inspect the program state and do various operations to recover correct state and fix the underlying issue.

+The language has many ideas, many of which I will probably throw out later.
+For now, a sample of the syntax can be found in `main.pause`.

 ## Current state of development
 It's still very early stages.
 Currently, there is no ability to execute Pause programs.
 Only parsing and typechecking is implemented so far.